VirtualPatientEngine/AIAgents4Pharma/docs/index.md

 - Start both Talk2AIAgents4Pharma or Talk2KnowledgeGraphs and Ollama containers in the same network.
 - Ensure Ollama is running first before launching Talk2AIAgents4Pharma or Talk2KnowledgeGraphs.

-To Access the Web App open your browser and go to:
+To Access the web app, open your browser and go to:

 ```
 http://localhost:8501